 Keep an employment tax budget

 Failing to include payroll costs when planning a budget can lead to cash shortages and an inability to pay taxes.
-That’s why many businesses create a separate bank account just for payroll, which helps them better manage their tax withholdings and payments.
+That’s why many businesses maintain a separate bank account just for payroll expenses, which helps them better manage their tax withholdings and deposits.

 Use a payroll provider or full-service payroll software

-Employers who want to not only cut their tax penalty risk, but also have more time to focus on strategic business initiatives often automate payroll processing.
-Full-service payroll providers, like ADP, can assist clients with calculating employee wages, withholding the necessary taxes and submitting them to government agencies on the business’s behalf.
-As a result, our clients often rest easy knowing that their wage and tax payments are both accurate and timely.
+Employers who want to reduce their tax penalty risk and have more time to focus on strategic business initiatives often automate payroll processing.
+Full-service payroll providers, like ADP, can assist with calculating employee wages, withholding the necessary taxes from employee wage payments, calculating the employer tax amounts, and depositing and reporting all tax amounts to government agencies on the business’s behalf.
+As a result, clients using a payroll provider that offers tax filing services often rest easy knowing their wage and tax payments are both accurate and timely.

 Frequently asked questions about payroll tax penalties